Diocese of Concordia-Pordenone

-The Roman Catholic Diocese of Concordia-Pordenone (Dioecesis Concordiensis-Portus Naonis) is situated in northeastern Italy, at the northern end of the Adriatic Sea, between Venice and Udine.
+The Diocese of Concordia-Pordenone (Dioecesis Concordiensis-Portus Naonis) is a Latin diocese of the Catholic Church situated in northeastern Italy, at the northern end of the Adriatic Sea, between Venice and Udine.
 Since 1818, Concordia Veneta, has been a suffragan of the Archdiocese of Venice.
 Bishop Andrea Casasola attended the Provincial Council of the Provincia Veneta in October 1859 as a suffragan of the Patriarch of Venice, Cardinal Giuseppe Luigi Trevisanato.
 The name of the diocese was changed to its present form in 1971.

 History

-Concordia is an ancient Venetian city, called by the Romans Colonia Julia Concordia Sagittaria, and is situated on the Lemene River, between the Rivers Tagliamento and Livenza, two miles south of Portogruaro, not far from the Adriatic.
+Concordia is an ancient Venetian city, called by the Romans Colonia Julia, and is situated on the Lemene River, between the Rivers Tagliamento and Livenza, two miles south of Portogruaro, not far from the Adriatic.
 Today there remain of the city only ruins and the ancient cathedral.
 The eighty-nine martyrs of Concordia, who were put to death under Diocletian, are held in veneration; their cult is recent, however, and based on late and dubious material.

 The monk, author, and controversialist, Tyrannius Rufinus (345–411), was born in Concordia, but was baptized in Aquileia, where he became a monk.

 During the fifth century the city was destroyed by Attila.

 The first known bishop of Concordia is Clarissimus, who, at a provincial synod of Aquileia in 579, helped to prolong the Schism of the Three Chapters; this council was attended by Augustinus, later Bishop of Concordia, who in 590 signed the petition presented by the schismatics to Emperor Mauricius.
 Bishop Johannes transferred the episcopal residence to Caorle (606), retaining, however, the title of Concordia.

 On 12 February 928, Hugh of Arles, King of Italy, granted to the Patriarch of Aquileia the right to invest the bishops of Concordia.

 The medieval bishops seem to have resided near the ancient cathedral, and to have wielded temporal power, which, however, they were unable to retain.
 The bishops of Concordia held one of the twenty-four canonicates in the cathedral Chapter of Aquileia; their functions were carried out by an appointed vicar.

 In 1586, during the episcopate of the elder Matteo Sanudo, the episcopal residence was transferred to Portogruaro.
 In 1974 the episcopal residence was definitively transferred to Pordenone.